 The fellowship program in its present form was organized in 1958 by Dr. James Simmons and is the only one of its kind in Indiana.
-The program prepares physicians for the certification examinations in general psychiatry and child and adolescent psychiatry of the American Board of Psychiatry and Neurology, Inc. Dr. Christopher McDougle chairs this section and Dr. David Dunn directs the Child Psychiatry Fellowship and is also the Arthur B. Richter Professor of Psychiatry.
+The program prepares physicians for the certification examinations in general psychiatry and child and adolescent psychiatry of the American Board of Psychiatry and Neurology, Inc. Dr. David Dunn chairs this section and directs the Child Psychiatry Fellowship and is also the Arthur B. Richter Professor of Psychiatry.

 Since 1960, the Child and Adolescent Psychiatry Fellowship Program has been approved by the Liaison Council for two years of training in the subspecialty of child and adolescent psychiatry.
 The program is approved for a total of eight fellows.
 The Child and Adolescent Psychiatry faculty's primary mission is teaching undergraduate and graduate physicians in these major areas:

 1. The delivery of humanistic patient care supported by a scientific knowledge base.

 2. Fundamental knowledge in child development and psychopathology; and

 3. Techniques of diagnosis and treatment which are unique to child and adolescent psychiatry.

 Physicians being trained in this program will become knowledgeable about research methodology and will be strongly encouraged to participate in research activities under faculty supervision.